 - Trade mark registrations may be removed from the register if they are not used over a period of three or more consecutive years after registration.

 - A trade mark’s validity generally has no deadline for being challenged.
-However, if the registration is more than five years old it cannot be contested on the basis of prior use unless the registered user is demonstrated to have adopted the mark with knowledge of the prior use.
+However, if the registration is more than five years old it cannot be contested based on prior use unless the registered user is demonstrated to have adopted the mark with knowledge of the prior use.

 - There are other circumstances under which a trade mark may be challenged, cancelled or removed.
 Please check the relevant requirements prior to application.